Jrpl/BuffStack-Webfishing/README.md

 # BuffStack-Webfishing
-A mod for Webfishing that allows the soda buff duration to be extended when drinking multiple.
+A mod for Webfishing that allows the soda buff duration to be extended when drinking multiple sodas.